docker/cli/docs/reference/commandline/build.md

 ## Return code

-On a successful build, a return code of success `0` will be returned.
-When the build fails, a non-zero failure code will be returned.
+Successful builds return exit code `0`.
+Failed builds return a non-zero exit code.

 There should be informational output of the reason for failure output to `STDERR`: